Taist/taist_docs/index.rst

 Quickstart
 ----------
 * First, create your :doc:`"Hello, world!" addon </tutorial/hello_world>`
-* Then turn it into real-life solution using Taist API features described in :doc:`Developer Guide </tutorial/guide>`
+* Then turn it into real-life solution using Taist API described in :doc:`Developer Guide </guide/index>`
-* To make it easier, read our :doc:`/tutorial/Cookbook` and :doc:`Troubleshooting tips </tutorial/troubleshooting>`
+* To make development easier, read our :doc:`Troubleshooting tips </guide/troubleshooting>`

 Support
 -------
 * Please, feel free to ask any questions, suggest new features and report bugs using `Github issues <https://github.com/Taist/taist_docs/issues>`_
 * And here are :doc:`/support/Release_notes` and :doc:`/support/Roadmap`
-* or just `write me <mailto:anton@tai.st?subject=Feedback%20on%20Taist>`_ to tell me what sucks or what you like or to ask any question you have
+* or just `write me <mailto:anton@tai.st?subject=Feedback%20on%20Taist>`_ to tell what sucks or what you like or to ask any question you have

 Contributing
 ------------